erdogant/pca/docs/source/Algorithm.rst

 Loadings
 #################

-An important thing to realize here is that, the principal components are less interpretable and don’t have any real meaning since they are constructed as **linear combinations** of the initial variables.
+It is important to realize that principal components are less interpretable and don’t have any real meaning since they are constructed as **linear combinations** of the initial variables.
 But we can analyze the **loadings** which describe the importance of the independent variables.
 The first principal component (Y1) is given by a linear combination of the variables X1, X2, ..., Xp, and is calculated such that it accounts for the greatest possible variance in the data.

 .. image:: ../figs/PCAequation1.png